Is the cool glow of a smartphone the sure sign of an addict?

 Business has always been about getting people to fall in love with a product and constantly want more.
 So what is it that makes these products different, more addictive, and more dangerous?
 Well, it all boils down to the loss of self-control, and its still not clear to me whether the onus of responsibility stemming from this kind of abuse should be shifted onto the company that creates the product or service.

-In much the same way Eddie Morra, the character played by Bradley Cooper in the movie “Limitless,” became addicted to the mental focus and clarity of the drugs he was taking, the online world is continuing to open vast new playgrounds for the mind that continually stimulate our own moth-to-a-light impulses.
+In much the same way Eddie Morra, the character played by Bradley Cooper in the movie “Limitless,” became addicted to the mental focus and clarity of the drugs he was taking, the online world is continuing to open vast new playgrounds for the mind that stimulate our own moth-drawn-to-the-light impulses.

 Success is often determined by which company creates the most addictive product.